 Sterling College's Financial Aid Office utilizes a quantitative test to measure a student's maximum time frame toward his/her degree completion.
-The quantitative test is:

-• Ratio of Attempted to Completed Units Cumulative Test
+The quantitative test is the Ratio of Attempted to Completed Units Cumulative Test.
+Students must successfully complete 67% of all credit hours attempted as appearing on their official academic transcripts, up to their program's maximum time frame.
+This includes all enrollment periods whether or not financial aid was requested or received.

-The maximum attempted units may not exceed 150% of the published length of the educational program.
+• Maximum time frame: Attempted units may not exceed 150% of the published length of the educational program.
+For example, if the published length of a published program is 124 credit hours, the maximum number of attempted credit hours may not exceed 186 credit hours.
 Where a student has successfully transferred course credits from other post-secondary institutions to Sterling College, those credits are included in the Maximum Attempted Units Test noted above.
 More specifically, each credit successfully transferred to Sterling College is considered to represent one attempted unit which was successfully completed.